 A quick look at the data pulled in from the URL looks like this:

 All columns displayed above except the second one contain duplicate data.
 Scrolling through the rest of the columns reveals eight more which have either no values or all the same value.
 To make this data more useful we can run the following query:

 and save it to another dataset (we could also have saved it to the current dataset).
 To save the query select Save to dataset or project from the Download link:

 There you will be prompted to either select a dataset or project from your recently viewed items , type the name of a different dataset or project and the system will autofill items for you, or save the data as a new dataset:

+When saving the query results as a table in a brand new dataset, you create what is called a derviative dataset.
 The new dataset updates from the original dataset which updates from the source, but it only pulls in the data you want to see: